jamesocoder/myProjects/docker/vite_ts/README.md

 ## Backend WIP

 I've successfully created the backend, hosted it on a container, and polled it for a response.
 The frontend is not yet coded to ping the backend though.
-We have to do it manually.
+We have to do it manually for now.

 A major plugin [vite-plugin-node](https://github.com/axe-me/vite-plugin-node) hasn't been able to keep up with the latest web dev tooling updates.
 It is flagged by tsc's type checking.
 Vite 6 is mostly backwards compatible so we can still use it to build the project without issue if we skip tsc type checking.

-The current production build of the backend is not accepting a request from [Insomnia](https://insomnia.rest/download).
-There might be some middleware that's missing from [main.ts](./back/src/main.ts).

-### How to test current backend container in dev mode
+### How to test current backend container

-First, build and start the container with `docker compose up dev-back -d`
+First, build and start the container with either:
+- `docker compose up dev-back -d`
+    - Note that although the container's Vite instance will say it's listening on port 8080, you'll still need to send requests to the host's port 8081.
+    - You can alter the backend's source code and Vite and Docker will dynamically rebuild and re-host the changes when using this command.
+- `docker compose up prd-back -d`

 Then, using something like `curl` in a shell or like Powershell, respectively: